igrep/my-cloud-tools/README.md

-sakura-cloud-tools
+my-cloud-tools
 ==================

-My routinely executed scripts to control servers on Sakura Cloud.
+My routinely executed scripts to control servers on some IaaS.